Bassett, Kansas

-Bassett is a city in Allen County, Kansas, United States.
+Bassett is a city in Iola Township, Allen County, Kansas, United States.
 It is situated along the Neosho River.
 As of the 2020 census, the population of the city was 20.

 History

 Bassett was founded in 1903.
 The following year the Bassett and Concreto extensions were made to the Iola Electric Railroad street car line.
 In 1914, the first concrete road in Kansas was laid in Bassett.